AtomBaf/homebridge-mqtt-tasmota/README.md

 Adding support for a new device type should be as simple as add a new `device_type.js` file in the `src` directory
 Then:
  - add the device type in the main `src/ìndex.js` file
- - add a dedicated section in the `config.schema.json` file is necessary
+ - add a dedicated section in the `config.schema.json` file if necessary